collapsed-stacks/startups/questions/5373/project-going-for-years-not-good-enough-product-to-back-up-the-hype-salvage-o.md

 - posted by: [Tamer Ziady](https://stackexchange.com/users/3287834/tamer-ziady) on 2015-05-28
 - score: 1

-<p>I would have to agree with the previous poster.
+I would have to agree with the previous poster.
 If you are in a dead project; you are best to face them with an ultimatum and see if there is anyway to cut the dead weight and move forward.
-Otherwise, cut your losses and take the code that belongs to you and move on to different projects.</p>
+Otherwise, cut your losses and take the code that belongs to you and move on to different projects.

 ## Answer 5450